-If you’ve ever spent the holiday season caring for a sick loved one or friend, you know how stressful it can be when caregiving tasks already fill your day.
+If you’ve ever been a caregiver during the holidays, you know how stressful it can be when caregiving tasks already fill your day.
 Heap the expectations of a joy-filled season on top of that, and there is real potential for feelings of guilt, anger, resentment and complete fatigue to take over.

 Caring for a loved one goes on for a season, and that time period may be months or years.
 Whatever the time frame, most people understand how hard it is, and there are often many people in your life who are willing to help you shoulder some of the load so that in the end you don’t end up sacrificing yourself in the name of caring for the one you love.